Hardhikman/IntrepidQ/README.md

-# AI-RAG Powered UPSC CSE Mains Question Generator
+# IntrepidQ(IQ)

+A minimalistic AI that curates context-aware Q&A designed to make you think - for UPSC CSE Mains Examination

+Currently introducing IQ 1.0 for GS preparation

-**Transform your UPSC preparation with our cutting-edge AI question generator.** This powerful tool leverages advanced NLP and vector search to create high-quality, context-aware exam questions directly from PYQ based materials.
+**Transform your UPSC preparation with our cutting-edge AI question generator.** This powerful tool leverages advanced NLP and vector search to create high-quality, context-aware ,and contemproary exam questions directly from PYQ based materials.

 [**Live Demo**](https://your-demo-link.com) | [**Report a Bug**](https://github.com/Hardhikman/IntrepidQ1/issues/new) | [**Request a Feature**](https://github.com/Hardhikman/IntrepidQ1/issues/new)